 Statutes of limitations can vary from state to state, and from state court to federal court.
 They also differ depending on the kind of case you want to file, or the subject matter of the lawsuit.

 Statutes of Limitations in Oregon

 Keep in mind that the following is a partial list with broad overviews; you should look at the actual law for nuances and exceptions.
-For example, whether because the statute says so or a court has decided as much, a limitations period can start to run from the point that the plaintiff knew or should have known of an injury rather than the date of the injury itself.
+For example, either because the statute says so or a court has decided as much, a limitations period can start to run from the point that the plaintiff knew or should have known of an injury, rather than the date of the injury itself.
 A statute might even provide, for instance, that you have two years to bring an action from the date you knew or should have known that you suffered some kind of harm, but in no event do you have more than six years from the date of the event in question.
 Examining the law would provide you with that level of detail.